 With one call, we were able to clarify how to transfer the Reader into the container.
 The proof of concept occurred practically right on the phone.

 In his opinion, Cortado’s advantage in matters of training is that employees do not have to learn any new apps when working in the container; instead, they can use the ones they know.
-Cortado Server always stores a copy of the original app in the container.
+The Cortado software always stores a copy of the original app in the container.
 There are no special apps like with Airwatch, for example, making the transition to the new product seamless.

-After the server was set up Primagas Energie quickly rolled Cortado Server out to the users.
+After the server was set up Primagas Energie quickly rolled Cortado MDM out to the users.
 Most users were accustomed to storing their contract documents directly in the Acrobat Reader in order to have a quick overview.
 Since the old Reader could not just be moved to the container, Cortado reinstalled it and the documents were then transferred to the secure container area.

 Improved file access – separate worlds merged